-See the latest press releases to learn how UVA Health is making an impact in the midst of this global health crisis.
+See the latest news updates to learn how UVA Health is making an impact in the midst of this global health crisis.

 When Can Kids Return to Sports After COVID-19?
 Doctors Weigh In